Detecting AI-Generated Images via Contextual Anomaly Estimation in Masked AutoEncoders: Method

 \subsection{Feature Fusion and Classification}

-We fuse the global semantic representation $\mathbf{f}_{\text{global}}$ and image-level anomaly feature vector $\mathbf{f}_{\text{anomaly}}$ through additive fusion.
+We fuse the global semantic representation $f_{\text{global}}$ and image-level anomaly feature vector $f_{\text{anomaly}}$ through additive fusion.
 This design allows the global representation to be refined by learned anomaly corrections, reflecting the intuition that anomalies provide evidence for revising the baseline global prediction.

-After layer normalization, we apply a learned projection $\text{MLP}_{\delta}$ to the anomaly features and add the result to the global features:
+After layer normalization, we simply add the anomaly features to the global features:

 where $(\cdot)^*$ denotes LayerNorm.